Cypre55/gym-tictactoe3d/README.md

 # 3D Tic Tac Toe Game in OpenAI Gym
 The 3D version of Tic Tac Toe is implemented as an OpenAI's Gym environment.
-The [`learning`](./learning) folder includes several Jupyter notebooks for deep neural network models used to implement a computer-based player.

 ## Complexity
 The traditional (2D) Tic Tac Toe has a very small game space (3^9).
 In comparison, the 3D version in this repo has a much larger space which is in the order of 3^27 or 7.6 trillion states.
 This makes computer-based players using search and pruning techniques of the game space prohibitively expensive.

-Rather, the current learning models are based on policy gradient and deep Q-learning.
-The [DQN model](learning/TicTacToe-RL-DQN-TF-v2.ipynb) has produced very promising results.
-Feel free to experience on your own and contribute if interested.
-The [PG-based model](learning/TicTacToe-RL-PG-TF.ipynb) needs more work :)

 ## Contributions
 The repo is also open for pull requests and collaborations both in game development as well as learning.